 RSV Awareness Campaign

-NAPNAP recently launched a social media campaign to build awareness about RSV to protect vulnerable patients.
-NAPNAP members experts Brittany Bradshaw and Karen Acevedo helped us explore different topics, such as identification, prevention and treatment strategies pertaining to pediatric RSV cases.
+NAPNAP’s campaign aims to build awareness about RSV to protect vulnerable patients.
+NAPNAP member experts helped us explore different topics, such as identification, prevention and treatment strategies pertaining to pediatric RSV cases.

-RSV Resources & Positions – National Coalition for Infant Health
+RSV Resources – National Coalition for Infant Health

 What Parents and Caregivers Need to Know about RSV (flip to p.
 12) – digital magazine article by NAPNAP’s Dr. Jennifer Sonney